Light blue Apollo - no strapline

 Khola Khan: Having a single, reliable and accessible source of information for every single one of our patients will help us deliver the very best in personalised and safe care.

 Ugo Ogbonna-Godfrey: We will be able to easily see whether a patient is at greater risk of having a fall or a pressure ulcer and be able to put the right plan in place.

 Khola Khan: And when patients leave hospital, we can manage their follow-up care much better.

 Beverly Bryant: The potential to implement Epic across the three organisations gives us an opportunity to reimagine the clinical workflows and really change the experience for all our staff and our patients.
 I am really looking forward to giving those staff and the patients the platform that they deserve.

 Apollo will be the most ambitious programme of clinical pathway transformation we have undertaken.
-Powered by Epic software, a new electronic health record (EHR) system will replace many of the systems we currently use with a single, integrated and comprehensive source of information.
-We plan to roll out this programme from spring 2023.
+Powered by Epic software, a new EHR will replace many of the systems we currently use with a single, integrated and comprehensive source of information.
+We are aiming for a target launch date of April 2023.